 Still looking for unlimited unthrottled?

 The world changed in 2020, and the cellular landscape has not been an exception.
-From what we can see many of these changes are not likely to revert back anytime soon, and more cancellations of unlimited, unthrottled data plans is likely on the horizon.
+From what we can see many of these changes are not likely to revert back anytime soon, and more cancellations of unlimited, unthrottled data plans are likely on the horizon.

 With this in mind, the best course of action is to identify the plans and companies that pose the least risk.
 Unlimited, unthrottled plans are likely going away, so only go into these agreements knowing that you will likely only have service for two or three months.
 While not every company cuts you off without notice, some absolutely do so it is something you must be prepared for.

 If your data usage is within a reasonable amount, high gigabyte data plans are likely your best bet.
-MobilSat Cellular offers 500 gigabyte data plans with equipment that is optimized for mobile and remote environments.
+MobilSat Cellular offers 20 to 500 gigabyte data plans with equipment that is optimized for mobile and remote environments.

 Finally, as we mentioned before, do some research before deciding on a plan.
 Go for a plan from a company that has been around for a while, has a location, and has a support line where you can get help when you need it.